rear/rear/doc/user-guide/13-tcg-opal-support.md

 measures to avoid accidentally erasing a partitioned disk, do not rely on this solely. *Always back up your data and have a current rescue system available.*

-* Boot the rescue system just created.
+* Boot the created rescue system.
 * *RE-CHECK.
 The following command will erase selected disks.*
 * Run `rear opaladmin setupERASE _DEVICE_ ...`
 * `_DEVICE_` is the disk device path like `/dev/sda`, or `ALL` for all available